kimberlypn/CS4550/hw02/README.md

 ![task 2](screenshots/task-2.png)

 ## Task 3
-For the third task, I had to practice floats by creating a table.
-Each link in the left column toggles some text in the right column.
+For the third task, I had to create two columns, where each link in the left column toggles some text in the right column.
 ![task 3](screenshots/task-3.png)